open-telemetry/opentelemetry-operator/docs/api.md

-MetricSpec defines a subset of metrics to be defined for the HPA's metric array more metric type can
+MetricSpec defines a subset of metrics to be defined for the HPA's metric array more metric type can be supported as needed.
+See https://pkg.go.dev/k8s.io/api/autoscaling/v2#MetricSpec for reference.

 <table>
     <thead>